pehringer/finches/README.md

 # Finches

-Finches is a library that uses linear genetic programming (LGP) to automatically synthesize functions that fit input-output data.
+Finches is a library that uses linear genetic programming (LGP) to automatically synthesize functions that fit many sets of input-output data.
 It’s designed for discovering deterministic mappings from structured data.

 # Use Cases